 - Accepted by banks and merchant services.

-A commercial address is an address that is tied to a physical commercial office location.
-It is a real physical street address that can be used for almost all purposes.
+A commercial business address is an address that is tied to a commercial office location.
+It is a real street address that can be used for almost all purposes.

-Using a commercial address will give your new business a professional image and will show that you’re serious about what you to customers.
+Using a commercial business address will give your new business a professional image and will show that you’re serious about your company to customers.
 This leads to more trust with your customers and more credibility to your startup and business as a whole.

 Your address will look more professional as your address will look like the following format: